wllfaria/writings/implementing-syntax-highlighting/implementing-syntax-highlighting.md

  }
 ```

 Congratulations!
 If you run the program you'll see my awesome hand picked colors for syntax highlighting.
-We could pretty much say we are done here, although this project is not really close from being an editor, if we just read from stdin rather than directly from a file, and were a bit smarter about different file types, we would have something pretty similar to `cat` but with syntax highlighting, i think that's pretty cool, if you wanted to find out how to use tree sitter to implement basic syntax highlighting, we are done.
+We could pretty much say we are done here, although this project is not really close from being an editor, if we just read from stdin rather than directly from a file, and were a bit smarter about different file types, we would have something pretty similar to `cat` but with syntax highlighting, i think that's pretty cool.

-But since i'm a nerd, I'll take the next sections of this article to talk about other approaches, drawbacks, and optimizations we could implement to our syntax highlighting to make it even better.
+You can find the finished code for this article on the [main branch of the repository](https://github.com/wllfaria/syntax_highlighting), and I hope you enjoyed this read, thanks for reaching this far.